ninjacazaam/ruby-word-jumble/README.md

 ## Use

-Using terminal args, run jumble.rb and pass it a string you wish to jumble.
-You should find that the first and last letter of the words in the string remains, and the middle letters are jumbled up!!

-You can also run 'rake' to see the outcome of unit testing.
+Simply call the method '#typoglycemize' and pass a string.
+It will return the string with letters jumbed, preserving the first and last letter.